Does Medicare Cover Symbicort?

 This guide explains how Symbicort is used and provides an overview of the Medicare coverage available for Symbicort.

-Because Symbicort is a brand-name drug with no generic equivalent, it isn't covered by every plan.
 Medicare beneficiaries should check their plan's drug formulary to determine whether it's covered and how much they can expect to pay for it each month.

 Are There Any Out-of-Pocket Costs for Symbicort?

-In 2022, the maximum deductible for any Medicare drug plan is $480.
+In 2024, the maximum deductible for any Medicare drug plan is $545.
 Once you've paid your deductible, you may need to pay a copay or co-insurance for each prescription you fill.
 The amount due depends on the type of plan you have and the amount of coverage available for Symbicort.

 What Is Symbicort Prescribed For?